CottageLabs/oarr/README.md

                     {
                         "date" : "<date of note>",
                         "message" : "<content of note>",
-                        "by" : "<name of agent in third party posting the note>" }
+                        "by" : "<name of agent in third party posting the note>", "to" : "<contact details of user email composed to>" }
                 ],
                 "date_added" : "<date 3rd party approved record for inclusion>",
-                "in_opendoar" : true|false
+                "in_opendoar" : true|false,
+                "workflow" : "<pending|eligible|etc>"
             }
         ],